Bookbinding: 10 projects for beginners

 Location: Keeley Street

 Please note: We offer a wide variety of financial support to make courses affordable.
 Just visit our online Help Center for more information on a range of topics including fees, online learning and FAQs.

 The course provides students new to bookbinding with an introduction to a variety of bookbinding techniques, materials and equipment through a series of short complete projects.

 What will we cover?

-Over the ten weeks of the course we will make a range of book styles; a series of folded books, a single and double section pamphlet, several multi-sectioned books with soft and hard covers of board, paper and cloth, we will explore books with exposed sewing, flag books and some Japanese-style sewn books.
-You will learn several sewing techniques, use of adhesives, cloth, paper, board, small tools and equipment.
+Over the ten weeks of the course we will make a range of book styles; including a series of folded books, pamphlet-sewn books and multi-sectioned books with soft and hard covers of board, paper and cloth.
+We will explore books with exposed sewing, and Japanese-style stab-sewn books.
+You will learn several sewing techniques, what adhesives to use, and how to use cloth, paper, board, small tools and equipment.

 What will I achieve?

 By the end of this course you should be able to...

 - Use a variety of sewing techniques to create single and multi-section books